pusher-community/pusher-realtime-chat-widget/README.md

 ## Tutorial

-We"ve put together a [tutorial on how to get up and running with the widget](http://pusher.com/tutorials/realtime_chat_widget).
+We've put together a [tutorial on how to get up and running with the widget](http://pusher.com/tutorials/realtime_chat_widget).

 ## src